ros-safety/contracts_lite/README.md

 <!-- Things to consider:
     - Why did we implement this feature? -->

-The purpose of this package is to provide a standard practice and tooling to support the explicit definition and enforcement of function contracts in Autoware libraries.
+The purpose of this package is to provide a standard practice and tooling to support the explicit definition and enforcement of function contracts.
-It is the intent that the use of explicit programming contracts will contribute to improved robustness and correctness in Autoware code.

 This library distinguishes between two types of contracts: